-Splunk is a technology that is used for searching, monitoring, visualizing, and analyzing the machine data on a real-time basis.
+What is Splunk used for? - Splunk is a technology that is used for searching, monitoring, visualizing, and analyzing machine data on a real-time basis.
 It is a tool for log management and analysis.
 Most people have a common question: Is Splunk a SIEM?
 Splunk is not a SIEM but you can use it for similar purposes.
 It is mainly for log management and stores the real-time data as events in the form of indexers.
 It helps to visualize data in the form of dashboards.

 Most SIEM cannot keep pace with the sophistication and rate of recent cyber threats.
 This is an analytically driven security solution that goes beyond SIEM to deal with advanced threat detection, security monitoring, incident management, and forensics on a real-time basis.
 This analytics-driven system can improve your visibility across multiple systems and with cross-collaboration it provides a strong security system.